 - Attachments can fall off during use

-The wand boasts an airflow adjustment feature so you can dial in the proper flow for hardwood, tile, or carpet without changing to a different floorhead.
+The wand boasts an airflow adjustment feature so users can dial in the proper flow for hardwood, tile, or carpet without changing to a different floorhead.
 The entire vacuum weighs 12 pounds, but thanks to its large wheels, it’s very easy to drag around.
 It also uses a HEPA filter, keeping the dust associated with pet hair to a minimum.

 - Airflow adjuster for hardwood and carpet